IAMconsortium/nomenclature/docs/user_guide/region.rst

 Regions can have attributes, for example a description, a list of countries, or ISO3 codes.
-If the attributes `countries` and/or `iso3_codes` are provided, the item(s) are validated against a list of valid ISO3 country names/codes taken from the `pycountry <https://github.com/flyingcircusio/pycountry>`_ package.
+If the attributes `countries` and/or `iso3_codes` are provided, the item(s) are validated against a list of valid ISO3 country names/codes adapted from the `pycountry <https://github.com/flyingcircusio/pycountry>`_ package.
 More details on the list of countries can be found :ref:`here <countries>`.